srimalonline/pthreads-in-c/README.md

-# Thread Programming Simulation with C
+# Thread Programming Simulation in C
 A console application for stimulating multi-threading programme in C language.

 ## How to use